cloudfoundry-samples/pong_matcher_rails/README.md

 curl -v -X DELETE $HOST/all
 ```

 Then request a match, providing both a request ID and player ID.
-Again, you
+You should get
-should get a 204.
+a 204.

 ```bash
 curl -v -H "Content-Type: application/json" -X PUT $HOST/match_requests/firstrequest -d '{"player": "andrew"}'